Logarithmic motivic homotopy theory: Introduction

 \begin{thm}[Theorem \ref{Hoch.13}, Theorem \ref{Hoch.34}, Theorem \ref{trace.8}] Let $S\in \Sch$.
 Then there are \emph{oriented} homotopy commutative monoids in $\inflogSH(S)$

 and there is an equivalence of spectra

 for all $X\in \SmlSm/S$.
 The spectrum $\spectlogTHH$ is $(2,1)$-periodic, in the sense that we have an equivalence of spectra

-Similar results hold for $\spectlogTC^-$, $\spectlogTP$, and $\spectlogTC$ also. \end{thm} In particular, when $X = \Spec{R}$ is just a ring with a trivial log structure, we find that $\THH(R)$ can be described as a mapping spectrum in our motivic category.
+Similar results hold for $\spectlogTC^-$, $\spectlogTP$, and $\spectlogTC$ also. \end{thm} In particular, when $X = \Spec{R}$ is just the spectrum of a ring with trivial log structure, we find that $\THH(R)$ can be described as a mapping spectrum in our motivic category.
 Two main ingredients go into this: a proof that a suitably globalized version of $\logTHH$ satisfies $(\P^\bullet, \P^{\bullet-1})$-invariance and a $\P^1$-bundle formula for $\logTHH$.
 See \S \ref{ssec:P1bundleTHH}.

 Since the above spectra are, in fact, oriented cohomology theories in the sense of \S\ref{section:oct}, all the results mentioned above apply.
 For example, we immediately get a full computation of $\THH$ of the Grassmannians, new Gysin sequences, and so on.